Solyndra saw staff "mutiny" before Obama visit

 An initial public offering was on the skids, and finally, there was a "mutiny" by the company's entire executive team, who flagged the crisis to the company's board of directors.

-The emails between senior advisers to George Kaiser, a major investor in the company, provide the best view yet into how problems took root early at Solyndra.
-They also shed light on how Solyndra's founder, Chris Gronet, came to be viewed by investors.
+The e-mails between senior advisers to George Kaiser, a major investor in the company, provide the best view yet into how problems took root early at Solyndra.

-Gronet's attorney, Miles Ehrlich, said the company had been doing its best to respond to an "extraordinarily challenging" situation.

-"Just as you'd expect, there were healthy debates among executives and board members about the best course of action," Ehrlich said.

 The company had received a $535 million federal loan guarantee in 2009 and was held up by the Obama administration as an example of how it could help create green jobs.